 Any mental injury caused by sexual assault will either receive payment for the mental injury or the type of assault, not both.
 In successful cases, the higher payment will be awarded.
 Finally, injury payments do not include payments for scarring caused by surgery performed during treatment that is required.

 These are reasonable expenses caused as a direct result of your criminal injuries.
-Examples of special expenses that could be:
+Examples of special expenses could be:

 - Lost Earnings – If your injuries mean your earning capacity is affected, or you have lost income, then you could include these losses in your claim